 Why indoor gardening?

-There are many reasons why indoor gardening is a great idea.
+Here are many reasons why indoor gardening is a great idea.

-We hear of many people that think they can only grow herbs in their sunny window, but the reality is that you can grow almost anything (well. almost, after all, you will not grow a pecan tree indoors ;-)).
+- For one, you don’t need too much space.
+Even if you live in a small apartment, you can still grow a lot of food in an indoor garden.
+We hear of many people that think they can only grow herbs in their sunny window, but the reality is that you can grow almost anything.
+Well, almost everything, after all, you will not grow a pecan tree indoors ;-).

-Another great reason to start indoor gardening is that you can control the environment.
+- Another great reason to start indoor gardening is that you can control the environment.
 This is especially important if you live in an area with a harsh climate (which is the new reality to many due to climate change).

-Growing your food indoors can protect your delicate plants from extreme weather conditions.
+- Growing your food indoors can protect your delicate plants from extreme weather conditions.
 Actually, indoor gardening also allows you to extend the growing season so that you can enjoy fresh fruits and vegetables all year round!

 Choose the type of your indoor garden